This post was updated on January 15, 2025

-I am Scott Paul, a leading exterior restoration contractor and business owner with over 30 years of experience in exterior semi-solid wood and decking stains.
-My reviews and help tips are based on my history as a wood restoration contractor and actual hands-on testing, all designed to present you with the top product choices.
-See here for more info about me.
+I’m Scott Paul, a leading exterior restoration contractor and business owner with over 30 years of experience specializing in semi-solid wood and decking stains.
+My expertise is rooted in decades of hands-on work as a wood restoration contractor.

 What are Semi-Solid Deck Stains?